 There are now a variety of claims consultants and advisers available for construction industry professionals to consult with on any construction disputes, legal or otherwise.
-The vast majority of these provide excellent advice and can be equally competent as practising solicitors when advising on construction claims and disputes.
+The vast majority of these provide excellent advice and can be equally competent as practising solicitors when advising on construction disputes and claims.
 However last month’s ruling by Mr Justice Akenhead in the Technology and Construction Court in the matter of Walter Lilly & Co Ltd v MacKay and DMW Developments Ltd does throw up an interesting dilemma for those using claims consultants in preference to a lawyer.

 The judgment handed down concerned an application for disclosure of documents by a well-known firm of claims consultants, Knowles, created for the purposes of advising Mr MacKay.
 The facts are relatively straightforward: Walter Lilly were employed by Mr MacKay’s contractor, DMW Developments Ltd, to construct a substantial house in London.
 Work started in 2004 with works to be completed within 18-20 months, but there were significant delays.
 The architect felt the delays were justified and believed Walter Lilly & Co were entitled to an extension of time.
 Mr MacKay became increasingly disillusioned with the architect and asked Knowles for assistance.
 It is Walter Lilly’s position that Mr MacKay (and DMW), on the advice of Knowles, undermined the architects.
 Walter Lilly claim it was then and manoeuvred into a position whereby they could be held liable for the delays.
 This point has yet to be determined.